iso-ai/isopro/README.md

 ## Features

-- **Custom Environment Creation**: Easily create and manage custom simulation environments for LLMs.
+- **Custom Environment Creation**: Easily create and manage custom simulation environments for LLMs
-- **Conversation Simulation**: Simulate and analyze conversations with AI agents using various user personas.
+- **Conversation Simulation**: Simulate and analyze conversations with AI agents using various user personas
-- **Adversarial Testing**: Conduct adversarial simulations to test the robustness of LLM-based systems.
+- **Adversarial Testing**: Conduct adversarial simulations to test the robustness of LLM-based systems
-- **Reinforcement Learning**: Implement and experiment with RL algorithms in LLM contexts.
+- **Reinforcement Learning**: Implement and experiment with RL algorithms in LLM contexts
-- **Utility Functions**: Analyze simulation results, calculate LLM metrics, and more.
+- **Workflow Automation**: Learn and replicate UI workflows from video demonstrations
-- **Flexible Integration**: Works with popular LLM platforms like OpenAI's GPT models, Claude (Anthropic), and Hugging Face models.
+- **Car Environment Simulation**: Train and evaluate RL agents in driving scenarios
-- **Orchestration Simulation**: Manage and execute complex multi-agent simulations with different execution modes.
+- **Utility Functions**: Analyze simulation results, calculate LLM metrics, and more

-# isopro
+- **Flexible Integration**: Works with popular LLM platforms like OpenAI's GPT models, Claude (Anthropic), and Hugging Face models

-isopro is a Python package for running various types of AI simulations and experiments.
-It provides tools for adversarial testing, conversation simulation, reinforcement learning, and AI orchestration.
+- **Orchestration Simulation**: Manage and execute complex multi-agent simulations with different execution modes

 ## Installation